Three die after consuming liquor in UP's Azamgarh | Law-Order

 - India

-Three people died and around 10 hospitalised after they consumed countrymade liquor bought from a government vend here, an official said on Monday.
+Three people died and around 10 were hospitalised after they consumed countrymade liquor bought from a government vend in Azamgarh, an official said on Monday.

+A senior Uttar Pradesh government official in Lucknow said three officials and staff of the excise department have been suspended with immediate effect over this.

 Azamgarh District Magistrate Amrit Tripathi said the incident took place on Sunday evening.
-Three people died after consuming countrymade liquor bought from the shop in Mahul nagar panchayat under the Ahraula police station area.
+Three people died after consuming countrymade liquor bought from the shop in the Mahul Nagar panchayat area under the Ahraula police station.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)